tyrell/api-benchmark-suite/docs/TEAM_QUICK_START.md

-# API Performance Testing - Quick Start for Dev Team
+# Kyber - Quick Start for Dev Teams

 ## What This Does
 This tool automatically tests your **business-critical API endpoints** for performance and reliability - the kind of testing that catches issues before they hit production.
 Since your APIs are OAuth-protected, the tool handles authentication automatically so you can focus on testing what matters: